Senipah/VBA-Better-Array/docs/api/methods/Splice.md

 : Required

 Description
+: The index at which to start changing the array.
+If greater than the length of the array, start will be set to the length of the array.
+In this case, no element will be deleted but the method will behave as an adding function, adding as many element as provided in the `Items` ParamArray argument.
-: The index at which to begin extraction.
-A negative index can be used, indicating an offset from the end of the sequence.
-Slice(-2) extracts the last two elements in the sequence.
-If begin is undefined, slice begins from the value of the `LowerBound` property.
-If begin is greater than the length of the sequence, an empty array is returned.
+A negative index can be used, indicating an offset from the end of the sequence

 ---